amanzav/waterworks/docs/PRD.md

 ⏳ Waiting for Duo 2FA (approve on your phone)...
 ✅ Login successful!

-📁 Navigating to 'geese_jobs' folder...
+📁 Navigating to 'waterworks_jobs' folder...
-   ✓ Successfully navigated to 'geese_jobs' folder
+   ✓ Successfully navigated to 'waterworks_jobs' folder

 📄 Found 2 page(s) of jobs